tarantool/doc/doc/book/box/data_model.rst

 Other types of migrations
 ***************************

-Other types of migrations are also allowed but it would be more difficult to maintain data consistency.
+Other types of migrations are also allowed, but it would be more difficult to maintain data consistency.

 Migrations are possible in two cases: